nightmaregaurav/result-extractor/README.md

 ## Prerequisites
 * Regular Expression to extract the campus code from the Symbol Number.
 * client_secrets.json file for Google Drive API.
-(Help for this is provided in the client_secrets.json.readme file)
+(Help for this is provided in [client_secrets.json.readme](https://raw.githubusercontent.com/nightmaregaurav/result-extractor/main/client_secrets.json.readme))
 * Input file containing the Symbol Numbers of the global merit list.
 * Update/Change Campus.db to match campus code, name, and address to match your scenario.
 Default sample contains TU-BCA campuses as of 2022-Nov.